 The claim form is brief, setting out a short summary of the claim and remedies sought.
-The statement of claim is detailed, setting out conContributed by: Alex Hall Taylor QC, Richard Brown, Tim Wright and Simon Hall, Carey Olsen cisely the facts and matters upon which the claimant relies in support of its claim.
+The statement of claim is detailed, setting out concisely the facts and matters upon which the claimant relies in support of its claim.

 A statement of claim can be amended once, without permission of the court, prior to the first case management conference.
 Additional amendments can be made with permission of the court.